 What is Clinical Pilates?

-Clinical Pilates is different to other physiotherapy rehabilitation exercises because it concentrates specifically on “centering” which refers to activating the deep abdominal muscles, back muscles and pelvic floor in unison, while keeping the lower back in a neutral spine position.
+Pilates is different to other physiotherapy rehabilitation exercises because it concentrates specifically on “centering” which refers to activating the deep abdominal muscles, back muscles and pelvic floor in unison, while keeping the lower back in a neutral spine position.
 This restores the natural curves of the spine and improves body awareness by training the centre to remain active throughout the duration of the Pilates movements.
 If travelling to Manchester is awkward, why not visit CK Physio – London instead!

 The Clinical Pilates concept of strength training is that there are different components which make up a functional core:-